 ASCE Concrete Canoe Competition

-Although the first ASCE Concrete Canoe Competition was held in 1988, the history of Concrete Canoe in the United States actually began in the 1960s, when a small number of ASCE Student Chapters began holding intramural concrete canoe races.
+The first ASCE Concrete Canoe Competition was held in 1988, but the history of Concrete Canoe goes back to the 1960s, when a small number of ASCE Student Chapters began holding intramural concrete canoe races.

 This elite competition combining engineering excellence, hydrodynamic design, and racing technique is known as the "America's Cup of Civil Engineering."

 The ASCE Concrete Canoe Competition was made possible with funding from the ASCE Foundation.

 Please take a moment to read the competition rules carefully.

 The following qualifications are required of all ASCE Student Chapters in order to participate in an ASCE-sponsored Society-wide Competition.